How to get from Rome to Pompeii by train

 Trains from Rome to Naples

 Take a Frecciarossa high-speed train from Roma Termini, which is right in the heart of the city, and you’ll be in Napoli Centrale in about an hour.
 Forty-one trains run daily from 07:00 to 23:20, and at peak times they’re running every 15 minutes.
-You can also depart from Roma Tiburtina – you’ll be in Naples in about 1h 30m if you travel with Italo or Frecciarossa.
+You can also depart from Roma Tiburtina – you’ll be in Naples in about 1h 30m if you travel with Frecciarossa.